 Near future hosted many bike solutions.
 Retyre was not born yesterday, and not even last year.
 Only today, however, can you say that you have overcome the "youth" problems by proposing yourself to a wider market.
 What is it about?

 Retyre is a project that I find really well thought out.
 This is a bike tire system that allows users to add a new tread pattern to their bicycle wheels in seconds.
 A versatile way to go on terrains of all conditions.

 How Retyre works, the bicycle tire system

 Initial problems, I said earlier.
-Yes, there have been, and it is no coincidence that it took two years to develop a more stable version capable of being distributed. alexander g. gjørven, reTyre's chief operating officer, he says on the official website that his development team addressed the fundamental problem.
-Rubber covers writhed on the bike's “original” tires, slipping the hinges and presenting a potential safety issue.
+Yes, there have been, and it is no coincidence that it took two years to develop a more stable version capable of being distributed. alexander g. gjørven, reTyre's chief operating officer, he says on the official website that his development team has addressed the fundamental problem.
+The rubber covers writhed on the bike's "original" tires, slipping the hinges and presenting a potential safety issue.

 Now these covers "fit" much more snugly, and with a zipper position that is easier to locate and use.